dbeley/lastfm_cg/README.md

 It also cache the image file requested thanks to the requests-cache library.
 If you don't want the script to create an sqlite file in your ~/.local/share/lastfm_cg/ folder, you will have to launch the script with the -d/--disable_cache flag.

+A twitter bot is also supplied in the twitter_bot_lastfm_cg folder.

 ## Requirements